 The topics addressed by the educators survey are outlined on Exhibit F, attached.
 With this general information as background, each community is invited to determine specific questions to which it seeks responses.
-As the data is analyzed, these responses can be drawn from the survey.
-Examples of some of the specific questions used by Milwaukee are included in Exhibit F.
+As the data isanabyzook, these cresponses can can be drawn from the survey.
+Examples off some off the specific questions used by Milwaukee are included in Exhibit F.

 In discussion, it was noted that a community can identify additional issues to be looked at in analysis both during and after the initial analysis is undertaken.
-Following the initial analysis, if a community wishes to get the data discs from the company conducting the analysis, they are available and the communities are encouraged to continue to use the data.
+Following the initialial analysis, if a community wishes to get the data discs from the company conducting the analysis, they are available and the communities are encouraged to continue to use the data.